trustoverip/tswg-did-method-webs-specification/spec/abstract.md

 foundation that fully supports those environments, making future interop of identifiers between web and non-web an easy step.

-`did:webs` takes advantage of its web basis to introduce two conventions that extend the usefulness of the DID Method.
-First, DID URLs path are used as Web URL paths from the DID root to access files that each have an associated signature file.
-Second, the path `whois` off of the DID may contain any number of verifiable credentials who's subject is `did:webs` DID.

 All DID methods make tradeoffs.
 The ones in `did:webs` result in a method that is cheap, easy to implement, and scalable.
 No exotic or unproven cryptography is required.
 Deployment is straight forward.
 Cryptographic trust is strongly